Command options / Setting tags¶

 (LBTE = .TRUE.

-solution of linearized phonon Boltzmann equation.
-The basis usage of
+linearized phonon Boltzmann equation.
+The basis usage of this option is

 --isotope